USA FACT FILE

 San Bernardino County in California at 20,105 square miles, has the largest land area of any county in the country. .
 It is larger than each of the six smallest states.
 Four boroughs of Alaska are each larger, but, of course, they are not "counties".
 (6-2009)

-The Hollywood Bowl is the world's
+The Hollywood Bowl is

 The hottest and driest place is Death Valley, summer temperatures reach around 115 on average.

 The first motion picture theater opened in Los Angeles on April 2, 1902.

 San Francisco Bay is considered the world’s largest landlocked harbor.